repoze/repoze.workflow/docs/configuration.rst

   The workflow name.
 This is attribute is required.

+``title``

+  A short title for the workflow.
+This attribute is not required; it defaults to the empty string.

 ``description``

-  A description of the workflow.
+  A longer description (than the title) of the workflow.
 This attribute is not required; it defaults to the empty string.

 ``initial_state``